An Easy Way to Paint Colorful Autumn Leaves

 Almost done

-By the time you use the color brown, most of the leaves are finished.
-If not, you can add purple or any of the other colors that you've already used to finish the shapes off.
+By the time you’re ready to use brown, most of the leaves should be completed.
+If any leaves still need attention, feel free to add purple or any of the other colors you've already used to finish off the shapes.
+This allows for a cohesive look while maintaining the richness and variety in your painting.

 The Background